cg2v/ZenPacks.Eseye.ActiveMQ/README.md

 This ZenPack will create a __Device Class__ called /Devices/Server/Linux/ActiveMQ and set some default modeler plugins, including but not only `ActiveMQMap`, used to model queues in ActiveMQ servers.

 Also will create a __Monitoring Template__ called ActiveMQQueue, which gets automatically assigned to each modelled ActiveMQ Queue (since it has the same name as the ActiveMQQueue python class).
-This provides graphs that show `consumerCount`, `enqueueCount` and `queueSize`.
+This provides graphs that show `consumerCount`, `enqueueCount`, `dequeueCount` and `queueSize`.

 It also provides a threshold on `consumerCount` that will raise an Error (escalating to Critical) if the consumer count is 0.